Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

 Chances of denial.
 Although private disability insurance benefits are easier to qualify for than SSDI benefits, the chances of denial are still high.
 The definition of disability will vary from policy to policy, so pay attention to specific policy language.

-Again, the early involvement of a top-rated disability insurance lawyer at DarrasLaw can lay the groundwork for a successful application, or position you to win your administrative long-term disability appeal.
+Again, the early involvement of a top-rated disability insurance lawyer at DarrasLaw can lay the groundwork for a successful application, or position you to win your administrative long-term disability appeal if you have received a denial.

 SSDI and Private Insurance Denials